HDG-Community/hdg-wiki-two/content/sophont-species/vreeut.md

 Vreeüt possess a structure analogous to a gular sac, which they use to greatly amplify the volume of their calls.
 A fully grown vreeüt can generate sounds in excess of 130 decibels, though with little vocal finesse; such calls are only used for long-distance infrasonic signaling, or in some Vreeüti forms of performance art.
 While they lack a larynx per se, the Vreeüti pharynx is extremely flexible; like some Terran avians, Vreeüt are natural mimics, able to reproduce many sounds, and so most vreeüt find it quite easy to speak other languages, even ones that ordinarily require different anatomy to do so.
 ## Culture & History
-{{< aside vreeut_swamp_promilie "A digital painting of a vreeüt slashing their way through a swamp, with a vreeüti city in the background." >}}
+{{< aside vreeut_swamp_promilie "A digital painting of a vreeüt slashing their way through a swamp, with a vreeüti city in the background." left >}}
+    A vreeüt splashing through the swamps of Aü'tkcha.
 Art by Promilie.
 {{< /aside >}}

 Most vreeüt ancestor species were largely solitary hunters, who reared their young before sending them off to establish their own territories.
 Their immediate ancestor species, however, developed the practice of limited familial association and cooperative hunting beyond adolescence; as family units stuck together and applied their knack for problem-solving to survival, they became more successful, and rapidly proliferated.
 Within a hundred thousand years, they went from regional apex predator to dominant species on their homeworld of Aü'tkcha.